 The survey also indicated widespread support for a range of new ESG documentation projects, including ESG derivatives, renewable energy certificates (RECs) and emissions allowance transactions.
-This would involve creating or amending definitions to reference specific contracts or indices beyond those already covered in existing documentation templates.
+This would involve creating or amending definitions to reference specific Chart 3: Do you agree or disagree with the following statement: derivatives are neither green nor brown and regulation and supervision of derivatives activities should reflect this?